 - 1. All team members must be IBO members in good standing and must be registered as a team before any individual member begins competition. - 2.
+Teams must pay for the entire year when registering their team at the first leg.
+Team fees will be refunded if there are not three teams registered in a given class at the first event. - 3.
+There are three team events that will have mixed classes.
+TRAD teams, Husband and Wife teams, and a new team event featuring our GEN and AGEN classes.
+GEN and AGEN will consist of at least one adult on a team but the number of adults cannot outnumber the number of students on the three or four person team. - 4.
 Qualified teams may compete at the IBO National Championship Triple Crown events.
 In order for a class to have a team competition in the IBO National Championship Triple Crown, there must be three teams registered to shoot at the first leg of the Triple Crown.
-In order to win, a team must shoot all three legs of the Triple Crown. - 3.
-Team members may not change throughout the duration of any IBO competition. - 4.
+In order to win, a team must shoot all three legs of the Triple Crown. - 5.
+Team members may not change throughout the duration of any IBO competition. - 6.
 A team may be three or four members.
-Only the top three scores will count toward a team's total score. - 5.
+Only the top three scores will count toward a team's total score. - 7.
 Team awards will be given at the IBO Triple Crown award ceremony.